mindfulness-at-the-computer/git-info/fork-clone-workflow.md

 ## Assumptions
 1. [github](git-glosasry.md#github) is the source code control system used for the project.
-1. You have aleady created a [github account](git-glossary.md#github-account).
+1. You have aleady created a personal [github account](git-glossary.md#github-account).
 Examples here use username `joeuser`.
 1. You know the github URL for the repository on which you will be working.
 Examples here use https://github.com/mindfulness-at-the-computer/git-info
-1. You will at least start work on the project using the command level interface to [git](git-glossary.md#git].
+1. You will at least start work on the project using the command level interface to [git](git-glossary.md#git).

 ## Step 1 - Create your own fork
 This step is usually performed by logging into your personal [github account](git-glossary.md#github-account).